 What can I feed my cats instead of milk?

 Every species in the world needs water.
 Cats don’t always drink water if you carefully observe.
-From the fourth week of the kitten, start practicing them by giving water.
+From the fourth week of the kitten, start practicing them by giving them water.
 Most cats become lazy and sober because they get dehydrated quite often.
 Especially if you are training them with dry food, they will not be consuming water in any form.
 Therefore, water should be the best alternative.
-Whether they like it or not, always feed food along with the water only.
+Whether they like it or not, always feed food along with water only.

-It may seemingly be a good idea, but it not even close to keeping them healthy.
+It may seemingly be a good idea, but it is not even close to keeping them healthy.
 The cats are not accustomed to digesting liquid and solid at the same time.
 Just because you want to train them with solid food does not pour milk on them.
 It will cause severe GI problems in them.

 Just because you saw in the TV commercial that cats are healthy because of the milk, it does not prove it right.
 No cats gain anything nutritionally from the milk.
 A well-balanced diet must be able to offer different nutrients and antibodies, as mentioned in the article.
 Always keep an eye on the products and consult your vet before you choose an alternate for the milk or the wet foods that have milk flavor.
 If your cats have reached adulthood and still consume or crave the milk is because they associate it with the positive memories of the mother.
-Therefore, it is the responsibility of the cat owners to provide alternate food or train them without being fed by the milk.
+Therefore, it is the responsibility of the cat owners to provide alternate food or train them without being fed milk.